-As overviewed in Section \ref{sec:lsq}, when loads are issued in out-of-order execution they search the store queue (SQ) for older stores with overlapping addresses.
-Informally, a load's \emph{store distance} refers to the number of prior SQ entries between the load and the dependent stores.
+This paper uses store distance to refer to the number of stores in program order between a load and its dependent store inclusive.
 A load depending on the most recent prior store has a store distance of 1.
-Formally, let $x$ be the address of a load, and let the SQ contain store addresses $y_1, y_2, \dots, y_n$ ordered from youngest ($y_1$) to oldest ($y_n$).
+This concept readily maps onto processor architecture because, as overviewed in Section \ref{sec:lsq}, stores in the store queue (SQ) are also inserted in program order, so a load's store distance in program order is synonymous with the number of prior SQ entries between the load and the dependent store.
+Formally, let $x$ be the address of a load, and let the prior stores in program order have addresses $y_1, y_2, \dots, y_n$ ordered from youngest ($y_1$) to oldest ($y_n$).
 The \emph{store distance} is defined as the minimum index $i$ such that $x = y_i$.
 If no such index exists, the store distance is $\infty$.

-The profile-derived store distance for each load is found by recording every per-execution store distance on train inputs.
-Store distances that occur in 95\% or more executions across all train inputs are selected as that load's profiled store distance.
-When multiple store distances are observed, with no single distance occurring in at least 95\% of executions, the shortest observed distance is conservatively chosen.

-Loads are then filtered by whether their profiled store distance is within a selected threshold.
-The premise PG-MDP is that loads with an either infinite or sufficiently long store distances are good candidates to be labelled.
-The optimal store distance threshold for a specific target processor is found via binary search, choosing the threshold with the best average performance over train inputs.
-By using a representative selection of workloads to perform the search with, a single optimal store distance threshold can be found for the target processor rather than individual thresholds for each workload, meaning the search only has to be performed once.
+The premise of PG-MDP is that loads with store distance longer than a certain threshold in 95\% or more executions are good candidates to be labeled.
+The optimal threshold to filter loads by is tightly tied to the hardware parameters of the target processor, so a single optimal threshold can be selected on a per-processor basis in tandem with the overall design.